ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 shows the list of the required packages to build all the modules in cumbia-libs: omniorb, tango, zeromq, epics qwt...

+### Quick installation using the *cubuild.sh* bash script

+The cubuild.sh bash scripts installs the cumbia base libraries and apps, including support for either Tango or Epics, or both, if specified

+#### Dependency checklist for an installation with Tango modules

+- qt 5 (with devel packages)
+- meson build system
+- tango 9
+- qwt libraries

+Once all dependencies are installed on your system, the build process can be automated by executing

+> scripts/cubuild.sh install tango

+from the *cumbia-libs* directory resulting from the *git clone ...* command above.

+The command above builds the cumbia base modules, cumbia-tango, qumbia-tango-controls, qumbia-apps and qumbia-plugins

+Type

+> scripts/cubuild.sh --help for more options

+If the *quick installation using the cubuild.sh bash script doesn't work for you, please go on reading and proceed with the installation manually as described in the following paragraphs.

 ### The *meson* build system
 The [Meson Build System](http://mesonbuild.com) is an open source build system designed to be fast and user friendly.
 It provides multi platform support.